 Historically an Assyrian village, Meer has repeatedly been caught in the crossfire of the conflict between Turkish authorities and the PKK.
 The village has been evacuated twice in both 1989 and 1992 due to heightened conflict.
 The Diril family returned to Meer ten years ago despite the dangers in an attempt to rebuild and promote repatriation.

 Update (3/20/2020): The body of Şimoni Diril, who has been missing since January 11, 2020, has been found.
-The cause of death is not yenown; no further details are available at this time.
-More information to follow.
+The cause of death is not yet known; no further details are available at this time.

 Update (6/29/2020): There is still no sign of Hurmuz Diril, and his disappearance remains a case of mystery and heartbreak.
 Family members have little hope of finding Hurmiz alive, but they continue to search for him with the assistance of a few local volunteers.